digital-asset/ghc-lib/README.md

 * Imagine you are writing a tool to work with several versions of the GHC compiler.
 The GHC API changes significantly between each version, so would require a lot of CPP to support.
 An alternative is to use one version of `ghc-lib` which works across multiple versions of GHC.
 * Imagine you are modifying the GHC API or want features from GHC HEAD.
 With `ghc-lib` you can depend on the revised GHC API, without upgrading the compiler used to build everything, speeding up iteration.

-While `ghc-lib` provides the full GHC API, it doesn't contain a runtime system, nor does it create a package database for `ghc-lib`.
+While `ghc-lib` provides the full GHC API, it doesn't contain a runtime system, nor does it create a package database.
 That means you can't run code produced by `ghc-lib` (no runtime), and compiling off-the-shelf code is very hard (no package database containing the `base` library).
 What you can do:

 * Parsing Haskell code, as a potential replacement for [`haskell-src-exts`](https://hackage.haskell.org/package/haskell-src-exts).
 See the demo [`mini-hlint`](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-hlint/src/Main.hs) in this repo.
 * Compiling Haskell code as far as Core, which includes renaming and type checking.
-Doing so requires careful orchestration of any imports.
-See the demo [`mini-compile`](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-compile/src/Main.hs) in this repo.
+See the demo [`mini-compile`](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-compile/src/Main.hs) in this repo, and the carefully tailored [file it compiles](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-compile/test/MiniCompileTest.hs).

 # Build and Install